 A real estate agent who is a member of a local real estate board, the National Association of Realtors (in the U.S.) or the Canadian Real Estate Association (in Canada), and a provincial association.

 Paying off the existing mortgage and arranging a new one with a different lender, or re-negotiating a new term, interest rate, etc. of an existing mortgage.

 A type of mortgage loan available in Canada for homeowners 60 years and older and in the U.S. for homeowners 62 years and older which allows them to turn equity in their house to cash.

 A written agreement between a buyer and seller of real estate, setting forth the terms of the sale, and specifying the rights and duties of the parties in the real estate transaction.

 The property that will be pledged as collateral for a loan.
-See Collateral.

 SEMI-MONTHLY MORTGAGE PAYMENTS

 Structured for the borrower to make mortgage payments 2 times a month.
 For instance, on the 1st and 15th of each month.